personalrobotics/lemur/ompl_lemur/README.md

 ### Parameters

-In addition to the construction arguments above, `E8Roadmap` takes the following parameters:
+In addition to the construction arguments above, `LEMUR` takes the following parameters:

 #### Optimization coefficients